Well slap me sideways and call me Jolson. I’d plum forgotten Our Lord John Cleese‘s first appearance in “Life of Brian” was in Blackface.

 The decision, this past week, for British cinemas to give up showing “The Lady of Heaven,” an Islamic history lesson that bent over backwards to not offend, because of protests at the theaters by British Muslims…who hadn’t seen the bloody film, had a local Archbishop having a bit of a laugh at Islam’s “‘Life of Brian’ Moment.”
 And it gave me a craving to see Monty Python’s big screen masterpiece again.

-“Life of Brian” was protested so vehemently when it came out that members of Monty Python were called upon to debate Big Thinkers and Great Theologians of the Day in the UK.
+“Life of Brian” was protested so vehemently when it came out that members of Monty Python were called upon to debate Big Thinkers and Great Theologians of the Day in the UK on TV m.
 And that, in turn, led to sketches mocking the idea of comedians having to debate allegedly serious people over a seriously silly film.